 Though techniques for teaching children to learn and helping them to develop concepts and social skills are important in the Frog Class, the real secrets to the success of the program are the warm, welcoming atmosphere and the always “open lap” all of the teachers provide.

 Motor skills are also very important at this stage of a child’s development.

-When a child leaves the Frog Room to move along in their preschool experience our goal is for them to have gained the maturity, the basic skills and the emotional readiness to succeed.
-Most of all we want them to feel loved and comfortable, because – if children feel loved and comfortable, the learning and the personal development comes much easier.
+When a child leaves the Frog Room to move along in their preschool experience our goal is for them to have gained the maturity, the basic skills, and the emotional readiness to succeed.
+Most of all we want them to feel loved and comfortable, because – if children feel loved and comfortable, the learning and the personal development come much easier.

 Canyon Rim Children’s Center

 CRCC has year round enrollment.
 Admission is based on availability.
 For more information, click here.

 Contact the CRCC office with any questions that you may have.
 You can reach us during normal business hours at (619) 287-6767.